 It was freezing as the safari guide was driving us toward the Kruger Gate in the dawn.
 The game viewing vehicle didn’t have a window, so we wrapped ourselves tightly in the fleece blankets yet the chilling wind still managed to sneak through the cracks.
 It was necessary for game viewing though to make sure we wake up so early – this is when the animals were active.
 The first 20 minutes of driving was rough; once we entered the Kruger National Park and the sun came out, we warmed up and I was excited in anticipation.

-I shared earlier in Something about… Kruger about how to get there, what to see, and where to go.
+I shared earlier in The 101 Travel Guide of What You Need to Know about Kruger about how to get there, what to see, and where to go.
 When I was planning my trip to Kruger I was a bit overwhelmed with so much information and I had no idea what to see and do.
 When I finally had a better understanding of traveling in Kruger it was time for me to make some choices.

 Secondly, we stayed at the Sabie River Lodge, which is a cozy safari lodge about 20-minute away from the Paul Kruger Gate.
 We stayed outside of the park because it gave us a bit more freedom to go out at night (in the end we didn’t).
 The staff was friendly, the outdoor shower was great, and we could see hippopotamus occasionally went by in the river in front of the lodge.